 People describe Mandala art as a geometric symbol in both spiritual and traditional ways.
 There are many circular layers containing different patterns and each of them focuses on various aspects of life.
 The art form is lively and free-flowing, which attracts many people to it.
-To learn more about this meditative art, The Circle Community conducted a workshop with Manali Pardeshi.
+To learn more about this meditative art, Rooftop conducted a workshop with Manali Pardeshi.

 About The Artist